 Technical Work Groups

-The Technical Work Groups help identify, analyze, and recommend projects for Steering Committee consideration and action.
+The Technical Work Groups help identify, analyze, and recommend products or projects for Steering Committee consideration and action.

 Technical Work Groups represent broad-scale project categories including, but not limited to:

+Water Conservation and Infrastructure (Oregon)

-Water Conservation and Infrastructure
+Water Conservation and Infrastructure (Washington)

-Aquifer Recharge and Aquifer Storage and Recovery
+Managed Aquifer Recharge (MAR) and Aquifer Storage and Recovery (ASR)

-Surface to Groundwater Switch

 Surface Water Storage

 Columbia River Pump Exchange

-Water Right Transactions
+Water Right Management and Transactions

-Point-of-Diversion Transfers

-Legal ( flow protection, instate and bistate, water management, rules)

-Other

-Representation (subcommittee to develop draft list)(voting or advisory)
+Legal

+Planning Advisory

+Representation

 Steering Committee Members

-The Walla Walla Watershed Management Partnership and the Walla Walla Basin Watershed Council will serve as the respective Washington and Oregon co-chairs of the Steering Committee.
-Each of the following organizations is invited to designate one person to represent it at Steering Committee meetings.
+The Steering Committee is comprised of voting members, ex-officio members and advisory members.
+Each organization designates one person to represent it at Steering Committee meetings.
 A proxy can also be identified.
 Steering Committee members can add to this list.

+Voting members are expected to consistently attend meetings and provide feedback and review of documents distributed, and to make deadlines for those reviews.
+It is up to the entity stated to name the person to represent that group (and it may change from meeting to meeting).
+At meetings, the representative is expected to have “active involvement”.
+Ex-officio members have the same expectations as voting members, except they do not have a vote.
+Advisory members will be kept apprised of the Flow Study and can provide input but are not expected to attend meetings